-During the course of the year, children undertake educational visits to support their classroom-based topic work.
+During the course of the year, children undertake educational visits to support their classroom based topic work.
 A lot of time and effort goes into planning and preparing the children for these trips and follow up work centres on the visit.
 This is not just "a day out."
-During the past years some of the trips the children have taken part in are; residential trip to Dukeshousewood and Ford Castle visits to Wingrove Primary School, Northumbria University, Bring it On Science and Engineering event as well as various local schools and events.
+During the past year children have taken part in a residential trip to Ford Castle, Blue Reef Aquarium, Alnwick Castle, aswell as various local schools and events.
 Sometimes there is a cost incurred and we may ask parents for a voluntary contribution.

 Every other year, children in Class 2 take part in a residential visit to Ford Castle where it provides a unique opportunity for the social development of the children as they stay away from home with a range of friends and school staff.
-Class 3 children take part in a residential trip to Dukes House Wood.(COVID restrictions depending)
+Class 3 children take part in a residential trip to Dukes House Wood.